KhanhHua2102/Monetize.ai/README.md

 # Usage

 ## Sign Up and Login
 To get started, you will need to create an account by signing up on the website.
 Provide an email address and password to register.
 Once your account is created, you can login with your email and password.

 ## Interacting with the Chatbot
 You can interact with the [Monetize.ai](http://monetize.ai/) chatbot by sending it messages through the chat interface.
 The chatbot understands a variety of finance-related questions and commands.
 Here are a few examples:

 ### General Questions:
 Ask the chatbot broad questions about investing strategies, financial concepts, and stock markets.
-For example:

 You: What are some common investing strategies?

 Bot: There are many different investment strategies, including value investing, growth investing, income investing, and momentum investing.
 Each strategy has its own unique approach to selecting investments and managing risk.
 It's important to do your research and choose a strategy that aligns with your financial goals and risk tolerance.

 ### Update Your Portfolio:
 Tell the chatbot when you buy or sell stocks by providing details like the stock ticker, number of shares, date, and price.
 The chatbot will update your portfolio and provide metrics like profits/losses.
-For example:

 You: I bought 200 shares of Apple (AAPL) on 01/02/2020 at $300 per share.

 Bot: Based on the information you provided, if you had purchased 200 shares of Apple Inc. (AAPL) on 01-02-2002 at a start price of $0.44 and sold them on 04-05-2023 at an end price of $167.45, you would have made a profit of $33,402.00.
 This is a significant return on investment, and it's important to note that past performance does not guarantee future results.
 It's always a good idea to diversify your investments and consult with a financial advisor before making any investment decisions.

 ### Rebalance Your Portfolio:
 Ask the chatbot to rebalance your portfolio using modern portfolio theory.
 It will adjust the weights of your stock holdings to match your desired risk tolerance.
-For example:

 You: Can you rebalance my portfolio?

 Bot: Sure, I'd be happy to help you rebalance your portfolio.
 Based on your current holdings, a moderate risk tolerance portfolio would consist of approximately 40% AAPL, 30% AMZN, and 30% TSLA.
 To achieve this, you would need to sell some of your TSLA shares and buy more AAPL and AMZN shares.
 Specifically, you would need to sell 50 TSLA shares and buy 67 AAPL shares and 33 AMZN shares.
 This would bring your portfolio to a target allocation of approximately 40% AAPL, 30% AMZN, and 30% TSLA.
 Please note that this is just a suggestion and you should always consult with a financial advisor before making any investment decisions.

 ### Get a stock price target:
 Ask the chatbot for a price target for a specific stock.
-For example:

 You: What is the price target for AAPL?

 Bot: The current price target for AAPL is $178.88.

 ### Ask for Recommendations:
 Inquire about stocks you are interested in or request general stock recommendations, the recommendation is based on analysts either buy, hold or sell the stock.

 You: Please give me stock recommendation of Tesla.